389ds/389ds.github.io/docs/389ds/design/security-audit-log-design.md

-## dsctl security-report
+## CLI security-report

-Provide a tool to parse the logs for the customers and generate meaningful reports
+Add this to dsctl or a new tool?
+Maybe a new log tool for security and access log (logconv.pl replacement) to parse the logs for the customers and generate meaningful reports.

 ### Usage

+Provide options so we can do checks on, what type of vents to check (--event=AUTH), how what events happened in the last 45 days (--age=45).
+Or I want reports at certain intervals.
+Give me a report for each week for the last 90 days (--interval=WEEK --age=90).
+Or give me a weekly report for the last ten weeks (--interval=WEEK --interval-size=10).

     --interval UNIT   ***

-        DAY, WEEK, MONTH, ALL (default is ALL)
+        DAY, WEEK, MONTH, ALL (default is ALL the log)

     --interval-size   ***